 There are only two municipal sanitary sewage systems within Southwest Middlesex, one serving the Glencoe Urban Area and the other serving the Wardsville Community Area.
 The municipal sanitary sewage system servicing the Glencoe Urban Area comprises a lagoon-type system located southeast of the settlement area boundary.
 A recent engineering study confirmed that the system has limited reserve capacity and measures are required to increase its capacity.
-The municipal sanitary sewage system servicing the Wardsville Community Area is an unconventional shallow-bore system where partial treatment of sewage takes place in-line before it reaches the treatment plant.
+The municipal sanitary sewage system servicing the Wardsville Community Area is an unconventional shallow-bore system where solids are held in a municipally owned clarifier tank that is located on each individual parcel of land and maintained by the Municipality.
+The liquid effluent is conveyed to the plant for treatment prior to being released into the Thames River. partial treatment of sewage takes place in-line before it reaches the treatment plant.
 The reserve capacity of the Wardsville STP was estimated to be in the order of 770 persons or 275 households (based on a conservative average household size of 2.8 persons in 2002.